Learning and Generalization in Overparameterized Normalizing Flows: Additional experiments

 In Section~\ref{section:constrained-normalizing-flow-main}, we suggested that high overparameterization may adversely affect training for constrained normalizing flows \todo{Make precise?}.
 In this section, we give empirical evidence for our claims.
 We use Gaussian distribution as a base distribution in all our experiments of constrained normalizing flow.
 We experiment with two different initialization for weights and biases of the hidden layer.
 1) Gaussian distribution with zero-mean and $\sfrac{1}{m}$ variance ($\sigma_{wb}^2 = \sfrac{1}{m}$) where $m$ is number of neurons in hidden layer.
 We call CNF with this initialization as CNF-NNWB (CNF with Normalized Normal initialization for Weights and Biases) and 2) Standard Gaussian distribution ($\sigma_{wb}^2 = 1$).
 We denote CNF with this initialization as CNF-SNWB (CNF with Standard Normal initialization for Weights and Biases).
 We observe training error and $L_2$ distance of parameters from initialization after a fixed number of iterations for both CNF-NNWB and CNF-SNWB. \todo{write more about learning rates tried?} We made following two observations:

 \paragraph{Effect of overparameterization on training speed of CNF.} In Figure \ref{fig:width-vs-error-CNF-UNF} and Figure \ref{fig:width-vs-error-diff-learning-rates}, we plot width of neural networks versus training error after a fixed number of iterations and for a fixed learning rate.
 We see that training error for CNF models increases as we increase overparameterization of neural networks, which means that to reach a fixed training error, larger models take \emph{more} number of training updates.
 This shows that for any fixed learning rate, as we increase overparameterization in CNF, training speed \emph{decreases}.
 This phenomenon is consistent across different datasets, different learning rates and different initializations.
-The phenomenon is also consistent for test loss, as shown in Figure \ref{fig:width-vs-test-error-CNF}.
-This result is \emph{novel} and \emph{surprising} because in supervised learning, overparameterization helps in \emph{faster} convergence for a fixed learning rate \cite{neyshabur2015search, nakkiran2019deep}.
-We are not aware of \emph{any other} settings where overparametrization has such strong negative effect.
+This result is \emph{novel} and \emph{surprising} because in supervised learning, overparameterization helps in \emph{faster} convergence for a fixed learning rate \cite{neyshabur2015search} and we are not aware of \emph{any other} settings where overparametrization has such strong negative effect.

 \paragraph{Effect of overparameterization on $L_2$ distance of parameters from initialization.} Figure \ref{fig:width-vs-L2-distance-UNF-CNF} has plots of width of neural networks versus $L_2$ distance of parameters from the initialization after a fixed number of training iterations.
 From the figure, we see that as we increase overparameterization in CNF models, $L_2$ distance from the initialization also increases.
 From our previous observation, we know that after a fixed number of training iterations, training error increases as overparameterization increases.
 Combining experiment on $L_2$ distance with our previous observation, we get that to achieve same training error, more overparameterized model have larger $L_2$ distance compared to their smaller counterparts.
 This result is \emph{surprising} because in supervised learning, it is known that more overparameterized model have smaller distance of parameters from the initialization \cite{nagarajan2019generalization}.